user-yormen/store-discount-calculator/ReadMe.md

 * The diagram shows a arrow lines from throughout the implementation showing where connection is coming from and where it's going to
 * The implementation show how the ESB will flow into the implementation when the freeze is lifted.
-* A caching mechanism was been set in place to manage and reduce request time to the database
+* A caching mechanism was been set in place to manage and reduce request time